cocos/cocos-docs/en/editor/publish/native-options.md

 #### Resource Server Address

-When the package body is too large, the resource can be uploaded to the resource server and downloaded through the network.
-This item is used to fill in the address where the resource is stored on the remote server.
+When the package size is too large, the resource can be uploaded to the resource server and downloaded through the network.
+This option is used to fill in the address where the resource is stored on the remote server.
 Developers need to manually upload the `remote` folder in the release package directory to the filled resource server address after build.
 For details, please refer to the [Upload resources to remote server](../../asset/cache-manager.md) documentation.

 #### Polyfills

-This item is a polyfills option for some new features supported by the scripting system, and currently only supports **asynchronous functions**.
+This option is a polyfills option for some new features supported by the scripting system, and currently only supports **Async Functions**.
 After checking, the generated project will bring the corresponding polyfills, that is, the package body will be enlarged, and the developer can choose whether to use it according to actual needs.

 #### Make Immediately After Build